blazestudios23/git-test/README.md

 # git-test
-This is for full stack training
+This is to test git, yeah!